picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/creating-a-bounty.md

 **horizoned**: Does the bounty have a clear sense of when or under what conditions the opportunity ends?

-The third-space bounty demonstrates the first four particularly well, while its **“First legit claim wins”** condition creates a clear competitive endpoint.
+The Cascadia bounty demonstrates the first four particularly well, while its **“First legit claim wins”** condition creates a clear competitive endpoint.

 Note, the bounty description field on is Markdown-friendly and you can utilize the "preview" toggle to see what your bounty will look like when published.